jcblanc2/Weather-App/README.md

 - [x]  User can save a city

 The following **optional** features are implemented:
-- [x] User can see tweets and images from selected city
+- [x] User can see comments and images from selected city
 - [x] The user can see the cities he has saved

 ## Video Walkthrough